GiovanniPettorru/WiFiHalow_Fingerprinting/README.md

 # Byzantine-Resilient WiFi HaLow Fingerprinting Dataset

-This repository contains the experimental datasets used in the study: *"Experimental Impact Analysis of Byzantine Attacks on WiFi HaLow Fingerprinting-Based Positioning"*.
+This repository contains the experimental datasets used in the study: *"On the Feasibility and Byzantine Resilience of WiFi HaLow Fingerprinting-Based IoT Positioning"*.

 ## Hardware Configuration
 The measurement campaign was conducted using an IoT infrastructure based on the following components: